kingsleyboyalapalle/SampleAppiumCucumberProject/README.md

 Installation
 =====================
 1. Install from git (using git clone)
-2. Run "mvn clean install" from project directory
+2. Either Run `gradle check` from project directory
+2. Or Run `mvn clean install` to use maven as build tool

 Script Description
 =====================